Ripe blueberries are baked over a sweet shortbread crust for a simple but irresistible dessert in these Blueberry Shortbread Bars!

 - In your food processor, blend together flour, powdered sugar, and butter until a soft dough forms.
 Press to the bottom of the prepared baking pan and bake for 10 minutes.

 - Meanwhile, mix together the beaten eggs, sugar, salt, and vanilla.
 Gently fold in the blueberries.
 Pour the batter evenly over the shortbread crust and return to the oven.
-Bake until the blueberries have set and the top is lightly golden, about 40-45 minutes.
+Sprinkle with raw sugar and bake until the blueberries have set and the top is lightly golden, about 40-45 minutes.

 - Let cool completely in the baking dish before slicing.
 Sprinkle with powdered sugar if desired and serve.